it4me-usbc/stuff/scripts/rclone/readme.md

 ## Mac
 mac-rc-install.sh is for automating the install on a Mac.

-Open a terminal and run the following
+Before opening a terminal and runing the following script you should review it first to make so you know what you are downlaoding and running.

 ```
 curl -O https://raw.githubusercontent.com/it4me-usbc/stuff/main/scripts/rclone/mac-rc-install.sh